My Interpretation of the Croatian Toponyms

 Daljok (Duboševica) < *dhel (milkmen)

 Daurum (Dubrovnik) < *deh2w (fire, in the sense "a place that was built where the forest has been burnt down").
-The toponym *Daurum wasn't attested in antiquity per se, but the ancient name for Cavtat (some 10 kilometers from Dubrovnik) was Epi-Daurum ("epi" almost certainly being the Greek prefix meaning "beside"). *Daur- borrowed into Old Croatian would regularly give *Dubr in modern Croatian, for the sound changes compare the ancient name for Bribir, Varuaria (by the way, I think the modern name Varivode could also derive from the ancient name of the near-by place Varuaria, attested by Pliny the Elder in Naturalis Historia in book 3 chapter 25, as a later borrowing from Illyran into Croatian).
+The toponym *Daurum wasn't attested in antiquity per se, but the ancient name for Cavtat (some 10 kilometers from Dubrovnik) was Epi-Daurum ("epi" almost certainly being the Greek prefix meaning "beside"). *Daur- borrowed into Old Croatian would regularly give *Dubr in modern Croatian, for the sound changes compare the ancient name for Bribir, Varuaria (by the way, I think the modern name Varivode could also derive from the ancient name of the near-by place Varuaria, attested by Pliny the Elder in Naturalis Historia in book 3 chapter 25, as a later borrowing from Illyrian into Croatian).
 A commonly cited etymology is that "Dubrovnik" comes from the Croatian word "dubrava" (oak forest).
 Well, first of all, it's not clear why the 'a' would turn to 'o'.
 It's also not clear why the ktetic would be irregular, people from Dubrovnik are called "Dubrovčani", rather than the expected "Dubrovničani".

 Dilj (the mountain) < *delh1